 Knowing how to clean cat toys may not be as obvious as it sounds.
 In fact, many people simply don’t do it.
 While we routinely clean bowls, beds, and animals themselves, even the best cat toys can often get overlooked.
-They can be potential breeding grounds for germs and all kinds of nasties that could cause real harm to both you and your pet.
+Which isn't great as they can be potential breeding grounds for germs and all kinds of nasties that could cause real harm to both you and your pet.

 Knowing how often to clean cat toys, as well as the different treatments that different kinds of toys require takes a little bit of thought – which is where this handy guide comes in.